open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/start-all.sh
    > **Note**: If you want to run start-all in a combined command like "ssh remote-host MCU-installed-path/bin/start-all", the environment $DISPLAY needs to be explicitly specified as "export DISPLAY=:0.0".

-3. To verify whether the server started successfully, launch your browser and connect to the MCU server at https://XXXXX:3004.
+3. To verify whether the server has started successfully, launch your browser and connect to the MCU server at https://XXXXX:3004.
 Replace XXXXX with the IP address or machine name of your MCU server.

 > **Note**: The procedures in this guide use the default room in the sample.